How Your Online Presence Can Affect Your Employment

 Whether you are applying for a job, looking for a promotion, or just want to know what your social presence looks like; the best way to do that is to do an online search and see what you find.
 Have a look at what photos appear, which will normally be profile pictures from your various accounts, you never know, you might even stumble upon your old Myspace photo!

-It’s important to remember, if you see it, so can others who search you.
-In fact, ‘93% of hiring managers will review a candidate’s social profile before making a hiring decision’ according to the Jobvite 2014 Social Recruiting Survey.
+It’s important to remember if you see it, so can others who search for you.
+In fact, ‘93% of hiring managers will review a candidate’s social profile before making a hiring decision’ according to the Jobvite 2017 Social Recruiting Survey.
 If you don’t like what you see online, chances are, neither will potential employers.

 Blogs and professional websites, such as LinkedIn, are where employers will look for you to showcase your abilities, these are the sites you really want to focus on, making sure to give a great impression.